ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 <img width="1444" height="275" alt="image" src="https://github.com/user-attachments/assets/710fea6f-e309-4c93-8830-bcce643c3447" />

-JSON files save with this naming YourSceneName + YourTilemapObjectName + "Text you input manually can be empty if you leave it with just "" " + .json.
+JSON files are saved on desktop with this naming YourSceneName + YourTilemapObjectName + "Text or variable or leave it empty with "" " + .json.
-So if i have scene called Castle and tileset called Decorations and i leave text empty then i gonna get on my desktop file named CastleDecorations.json.
+So if i have scene called Castle and tilemap object called Decorations leaveing text empty then i get on my desktop file named CastleDecorations.json.
-Text is there in case you have many extenral layouts but only one game scene and you side load them to change level.
+Text is there in case you have many extenral layouts but only one game scene and you side load them to change levels.
 Then you could put in that text for example ToNumber(GameSave.CurrentLevel) and now your file would be named GameSceneDecorations1.json.
+Or maybe you want to save multiple layouts of your tilemaps and you want to give them unique neames?
+Whatever.
-And now all we do is take our newly created json file and put it in some folder in our project folder, then just select it in load action.
+And now all we do is take our newly created json file from desktop and put it in some folder in our project folder, then just select it in load action.

 <img width="719" height="386" alt="image" src="https://github.com/user-attachments/assets/55f85529-a096-4fad-a070-2c0fb0fde603" />

-# Section 5.2 Saving/Loading our tilemap tiles to and from storage
+# Section 5.2 Saving/Loading our tilemap tile data to and from storage

 This open doors for any1 who is not using desktop app to saving tile data into json file that is in your project resources.
 But i lack the knowledge how to even manage google or one drive.
 IDK how file loading works into project from them.
+But i bet asking on forums "how to add file to my project in cloud" will help.

-Anyway saving/loading to and from storage is also straight forward.
+Anyway saving/loading to/from storage is also straight forward.
 You just provide name of Storage and Group.
 Think like this:
 Storage = main folder
 Group = sub folder of main folder

 <img width="1490" height="220" alt="image" src="https://github.com/user-attachments/assets/ecd6be38-848b-4024-8b84-e2c0f2583d17" />

-At this can be also used as custom level editor for your players so they can design their own levels.
+And this can be also used as custom level editor for your players so they can design their own levels and play them.
+Actually i could add feature where it exports all tile data to text input object.
+And from that you can literally copy it.
+Then you could send it to me on discord for example, i could paste it into text input object in my game and that is how i would load your leve in my game.
+If there will be demand for this feature i gonna add it.

 # Section 6.1 Connecting tilesets paramter in create tile action

-Imagine we are making topdown game then it would most sense to have 2 tilemaps or 3 but let's go with 2.
+Imagine we are making topdown game, then it would make most sense to have 2 tilemaps or 3 but let's go with 2.
-For example one for ground/dirt paht/water/lava/mountain walls and whatever else you can think off.
+For example one for ground/dirt path/water/lava/mountain walls and whatever else you can think off.
 But then having 2nd tilemap object with tilesets for trees/flowers/mountains/buildings/town walls/houses and whatever else.
 We would create kinda like 2 layer system so tiles from one tilemap do not affect tiles form other tilemap.
 BUT if you have huge tilemap you start to look for ways to fake it having more than it looks like.